awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-warm-pools.md

 For more information, see the lifecycle hook examples in our [GitHub repository](https://github.com/aws-samples/amazon-ec2-auto-scaling-group-examples)\.

 **Prepare instances for hibernation**
 To prepare Auto Scaling instances to use the `Hibernated` pool state, create a new launch template or launch configuration that is set up correctly to support instance hibernation, as described in the [Hibernation prerequisites](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/hibernating-prerequisites.html) topic in the *Amazon EC2 User Guide for Linux Instances*\.
 Then, associate the new launch template or launch configuration with the Auto Scaling group and start an instance refresh to replace the instances associated with a previous launch template or launch configuration\.
-For more information, see [Replacing Auto Scaling instances based on an instance refresh](asg-instance-refresh.md)\.
+For more information, see [Replace Auto Scaling instances based on an instance refresh](asg-instance-refresh.md)\.

 ## Create a warm pool<a name="create-a-warm-pool-console"></a>